oyunmintrio95/DS6371-SFDS/README.md

 # DS6371-SFDS
-Statistical Foundations for Data Science
+Statistical Foundations for Data Science course in SMU